 Most Current Policy & Advocacy Updates

-For more information on our Policy & Advocacy updates please contact Health Policy Analyst, Eugene Canson.
+For more information on our Policy & Advocacy updates please contact Senior Policy Analyst, Eugene Canson.

 Where do people in Alameda County go when they are uninsured and need free and low-cost health care?
 What is the capacity of Alameda County’s safety net to serve uninsured residents?
 This report provides an overview of the network of community health centers and other safety net providers in Alameda County, the number of people served, and other important planning information about health care services for low-income people.